dsc-courses/dsc10-2024-fa/syllabus.md

 - 1 point for completing SETs (Student Evaluations of Teaching) and an internal End-Of-Quarter Survey
 - 1 point for attending each Discussion secction (9 points available)

-Score 10 points or higher for full participation credit.
-Score less than 10 points, and your participation score is the number of points earned, out of 10.
+Score **10 points or higher for full participation credit**.
+If you earn fewer than 10 points, your participation grade will be the number of points earned out of 10.

-Score 12 points or higher to earn a bonus reward: a second quiz score dropped.
+Score **12 points or higher to earn a bonus reward: a second quiz score dropped**.
 That is, if you score 12 or more participation points, only your best two of four quizzes will count for your grade.

 ---